""

 The pandemic has prompted a shift in attitudes around employee benefits and opportunities for flexible work.
 Flexibility should no longer be a ‘nice to have’, but a ‘must have’.
 If employers cannot offer flexible working opportunities, they may find it hard to attract and retain top talent – and may lose the talent war.

 In addition to flexible work, employers may consider how else they can cater to the needs and expectations of employees today.
 A holistic approach to employee wellbeing has four key components: physical health, social health, mental health and financial health.
 Holistic benefits can form the foundation of an effective rewards strategy, whereby organisations can engage employees through a blend of monetary and non-monetary rewards.
 When implemented well, a rewards strategy can be a major acquisition and retention driver.
-Find out more about developing a total rewards strategy post-COVID-19 by watching our webinar here.

 1. Use an applicant tracking system (ATS)